top of page

 1. Hull cleaning: The ship's hull is cleaned thoroughly to remove marine growth, corrosion, or old paint layers.

-2. Surface preparation: The hull surface is roughened to enhance paint adhesion, often using abrasive blasting or mechanical grinding.
+2. Surface preparation: The hull surface is roughened (or, ideally, blasted to SA2.5 standards) to enhance paint adhesion, often using abrasive blasting or mechanical grinding.

 3. Paint selection: The right anti-fouling paint is chosen based on the ship's operating conditions, service speed, and environmental regulations.